Volunteers

 Assessing risk factors for ISU volunteer services

 Prior to approving volunteer services, the university department/unit must evaluate the services that a volunteer is expected to provide.
 The following lists of services should not be considered comprehensive or exhaustive; they are intended to provide examples and guidelines for assessing the risk level of the services to be provided by a volunteer.
-The Office of Risk Management is available to assist with the risk assessment process.
+Risk Management is available to assist with the risk assessment process.

 Low Risk Services